 Serifed fonts can be a nightmare for us — especially at small point sizes.
 Set all type to at LEAST 10 points.
 (Click the link to learn more about serifed fonts and view examples.)

 Don’t forget that the ink for your image will be screened onto your stickers through a 55-lpi (lines per inch) screen.
-That means that all halftones will turn out at 55-lpi (Click on the link to learn more about halftones, see examples of how they screen and how to use them well.)
+That means that all halftones will turn out at 55-lpi (Click here to see more halftones, see examples of how they screen and how to use them well.)

 Unless you’re really handy with Photoshop, avoid using the Photoshop filters that make your artwork fuzzy – it will create halftones that tend to not print nicely.
 More to the point, if you’re not very comfy with your computer skills, keep your image limited to true blacks and whites and stay away from greys altogether.